pytorch/pytorch/functorch/docs/source/index.rst

 and PyTorch autograd with good eager-mode performance.

 .. note::
+   This library is currently in [beta](https://pytorch.org/blog/pytorch-feature-classification-changes/#beta).
+   What this means is that the features generally work (unless otherwise documented) and we (the PyTorch team) are committed to bringing this library forward.
+However, the APIs may change under user feedback and we don't have full coverage over PyTorch operations.

-   This library is currently under heavy development - if you have suggestions on the API or use-cases you'd like to be covered, please open an github issue or reach out.
+   If you have suggestions on the API or use-cases you'd like to be covered, please open an github issue or reach out.
 We'd love to hear about how you're using the library.

 Why composable function transforms?
 -----------------------------------